contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(box:)` changer macro, which turns the attached hook into a box with given width and horizontal margins, a height scaling with window height, and a scroll bar if its contained prose exceeds its height.
  * Added a `(float-box:)` changer macro, a variant of `(box:)` which turns the hook into a separate pane floating on the window, using `position:fixed`.
 These have an explicit vertical position as well as horizontal position.
  * Added the changer macros `(border:)`, `(border-size:)`, and `(border-colour:)` (aliases `(b4r:)`, `(b4r-size:)`, `(b4r-colour:)`) which add and adjust CSS borders for hooks. `(border:)` will automatically make the attached hook have `display:inline-block`, so that it remains rectangular and the border can properly enclose it.
- * Added `(corner-radius:)`, which rounds the corners of the hook (using the CSS "border-radius" property, which, despite its name, works on elements without borders).
+ * Added a `(corner-radius:)` macro, which rounds the corners of the hook (using the CSS "border-radius" property, which, despite its name, works on elements without borders).
 It will also add padding, proportional to the amount of corner rounding, so that the corners don't encroach on the inner text.
+ * Added an `(lch:)` macro (alias `(lcha:)`), an alternative colour creation macro (comparable to `(hsl:)`) that uses the LCH colour space (which is the CIELAB colour space, familiar to graphic designers, but expressed radially using a HSL-style hue angle).
+ * Added `(complement:)`, a macro which takes a colour and produces its complement by rotating its LCH hue by 180 degrees.
+ * Added `(palette:)`, a macro designed for rapid prototyping which produces a four-colour palette based on a given colour, for use with `(text-colour:)`, `(background:)` and `(enchant:)`.

 #####Other